vblanco20-1/vulkan-guide/index.md

 We will be using C++, but we arent doing complex C++ unique features, so following this guide on C or Rust can be doable.

-This guide is meant for the people who already know the basics about 3d graphics, and have worked with either Opengl or Directx in the past.
+This guide is meant for the people who already know the basics about 3d graphics, and have worked with either OpenGL or DirectX in the past.
 This guide will not explain 3d rendering basics such as linear algebra math.

 To contact the authors, email `contact@vkguide.dev`

+The code in the guide is proven to work in Nintendo Switch.
+If you are a registered dev, contact authors asking for the Nintendo switch code.

 The guide is separated into multiple chapters.
 Each chapter focuses on a narrow part of Vulkan.